Analysing terrain data

-At the top of the TS Teso dera Mina lift, go along the ridge that follows the black piste Palo del Taso, when the black piste turns right you, keep following the ridge.
+From the top of the TS Teso dera Mina lift, go along the ridge that follows the black piste Palo del Taso and when the black piste turns right you, keep following the ridge.

 The black piste is a good way of measuring the intensity of this short run.